 Brisbane Queer Film Festival is a highlight of the Brisbane queer community calendar.
-Since becoming independent in 2017, under the direction of Shanon King and Justin Marshman, the festival returns in 2019 to present, indulge and empower LGBTIQA and gender diverse film, filmmakers and screen content.
-This marks the festival’s twentieth year.
+Since becoming independent in 2017, under the direction of Shanon King and Justin Marshman, the festival returns in 2020 to present, indulge and empower LGBTIQA and gender diverse film, filmmakers and screen content.
+This marks the festival’s twenty-first year.

 Returning to New Farm Cinema, which, since its reopening has quickly established itself as Brisbane’s premiere location for all things cinema, from festivals, independent, cult and non-mainstream work to blockbuster cinema.
 There is no better place to create this connection for the Brisbane queer community than New Farm Cinema who has a special history to queer culture with the original site, the heritage listed Village Twin, cited as a gay beat in 70s/80s Brisbane.

 Since the festivals’ first outing in the year 2000, at Brisbane Powerhouse, more than 60,000 film-lovers have immersed themselves in the BQFF experience.

 The Brisbane Powerhouse was reopened in 2000, an election year for the Brisbane City Council, by then Lord Mayor, Councillor Jim Soorley.
 Built in a decommissioned power station, the “Centre for the Arts” was one of the culminations of Soorley’s $4 billion Urban Renewal program.
 It was also a major addition to the Brisbane arts scene.
 It is of particular interest then, that one of the highest profile events of the Brisbane Powerhouse’s inaugural program was the first screening of the Brisbane Queer Film and Video Weekend - Kelly McWilliam, “We’re Here all Week: Public Formation and the Brisbane Queer Film Festival.”
 Queensland Review 14.2 (2007).